rostowich/kata_bank/README.md

 #### MAVEN 3.5.8

 ## Run the unit tests
-use the following command the the root folder of the projet: "mvn clean test"
+use the following command in the root folder of the project: "mvn clean test"